pavittarx/free-genai-bootcamp-2025/lang-portal/backend/README.md

 - The API request and response will be in JSON format.
 - The API will be stateless, and will not store any persistent data.

+- The data will be stored in a SQLite3 database.
+- The database will be hosted on the same machine as the API.
+- If the database does not exist, it will be created using schema.sql.
+- The data will be seeded if the data is not present.

 ## Database Design

 table: words